 There is a key difference between cases D and E: at $t/T{e,0} = 3$, we suggest that there have been more substantial FST fluid incursions deep into the boundary layer in case D than in case E, resulting in a lowering of the final peak value.
-The final bullet marker on the inset of figure 12(d) for case D lies below that for the quiescent boundary layer, whereas the final bullet marker for case E in figure 12(e) lies directly on the black curve, meaning the peak w{rms}^+ is unaltered due to the FST at this later time.
+The final circle marker in the inset of figure 12(d) for case D lies below that for the quiescent boundary layer, whereas the final circle marker for case E in figure 12(e) lies directly on the black curve, meaning the peak w{rms}^+ is unaltered due to the FST at this later time.
 This will be further explored in §4.6.
-A similar conclusion (i.e. final peak w{rms}^+ lower than that for the reference quiescent case) is demonstrated by the low-intensity cases in figures 12(a-c), however the effect is more subtle since the starting FST is weaker.
-A conclusion on case C is precluded by the limited timespan available, however we note that changes in the profiles of other cases were effected after similar time delays of $t \approx 1.7 T{e,0}$.
-In figure
+A similar conclusion (i.e. final peak w{rms}^+ lower than that for the reference quiescent case) is demonstrated by the low-intensity cases in figure 12(a-c); however, the effect is more subtle since the starting FST is weaker.
+A conclusion on case C is precluded by the limited timespan available; however, we note that changes in the profiles of other cases were effected after similar time delays of $t \approx 1.7 T{e,0}$.
+In figure 12, time intervals of $t/T{e,0}$ are equivalent for the evolution of HIT in all cases except A1, whose free stream was seeded with a partially decayed HIT field possessing a different $T{e,0}$ (table 1).
+Yet, time passed in terms of the initial boundary layer large-eddy time scale $T{\delta,0}$ is very different across the different cases, by a factor equivalent to the difference in $e_0 = T{\delta,0}/T{e,0}$ shown in table 2.
+Thus the boundary layer time scale for case C is roughly three times that for case D, and we suggest that this parameter effectively dictates the 'reaction' time of the boundary layer to the FST.